webdetails/cbf2/README.md

 	What do you want to do?
 [A]:

-Briefly, here's what the options mean - even though they should be relatively
+Briefly, here are the options mean - even though they should be relatively
 straightforward:

 * _Stop it_: Stops the container.
-Then the container is stopped you'll be able to delete the container or start it again
+When the container is stopped you'll be able to delete the container or start it again
 * _Restart it_: Guess what?
 It restarts it.
 Surprising, hein? :)
 * _Attach to it_: Attaches to the docker container.
 You'll then have a bash